 This course builds upon the basic modeling and texturing dolls developed in ANM 205.
 This course introduces both technical and artistic techniques used by professionals working in modeling for interactive gaming.
-Students explore processes used to create gameready assets such as props and environments, through discussion, video game play, and hands-on studio projects.
+Students explore processes used to create game- ready assets such as props and environments, through discussion, video game play, and hands-on studio projects.
+For program major or minor requirements, a grade of C or above is required for successful completion.
 Prerequisites: ANM 203 and ANM 205.
 3 credits.
+(Cycled)